microsoft/fluentui/rfcs/convergence/apperance-migration.md

 ## Detailed Design or Proposal

-### Composed component
+### Compose components on application side

-Partners could create a new composed component in fluent and modify the props in their preferred way.
+Partners could create a new composed component on application side. and modify the props in their preferred way.
 If the partner would like to keep the original color, they could create the composed component and have the default component without the appearance prop renders as `filled-darker`.

 #### Example